karashiiro/golike-promisify/README.md

 # golike-promisify
 Provides function transformations for callback-based functions sort of in the style of Go, using array destructuring.

+## Why return error-first tuples?
+In error-first callbacks, the values after the error are undefined and can't be grabbed with varargs.

 ## Installation
 `npm install golike-promisify`